 This may sound counterproductive to what this card signifies, but I am convinced that there must be an inspiration in this pool of greyness that I can use for myself and (in time) for others.
 I have found earlier that great desires come from inspiration and are input for what I want to manifest.

-I’ll use my journal, daily and weekly evaluation, and card readings to keep an eye on it.
+I’ll use my journal, daily and weekly evaluations, and card readings to keep an eye on it.
 I have also created this tool in Excel for daily evaluation to see when enough is enough and to ask for help with this.
 I don’t have to do this alone.

 How to release the current greyness – Magician (1)